 Design & Construction Update

 In September 2020, ABI announced the selection of Alta Planning + Design to design the segment between the current end of the Westside Trail at Washington Park (at Lena Street) and Marietta Boulevard.
-You can download the presentation from the public meeting on Sept.
-14 and view the Facebook Live recording.
+You can download the presentation from the public meeting on October 26, 2020, and view the recording of the meeting.

-ABI is evaluating next steps regarding converting the corridor to an interim trail.
+ABI is evaluating next steps regarding converting the corridor to an unpaved trail.
 The corridor is closed to the public until ABI announces that it is safe to use.